mharrisb1/daglib/docs/source/index.md

-# daglib: Lightweight DAG composition framework
+# Daglib: Lightweight DAG composition framework

-Created as a lighter alternative to Airflow, Prefect, Dagster and other fully-featured orchestration engines, daglib offers intuitive task creation, task ordering, and task execution for small-to-medium sized workflows.
+Created as a lighter alternative to Airflow, Prefect, Dagster and other fully-featured orchestration engines, Daglib offers intuitive task creation, task ordering, and task execution for small-to-medium sized workflows.

 It can run as a standalone application or be embedded in another application to enable more complex use cases like event-driven workflows, conditional workflows, and more.